-- Create a new carrier rule and give it a name
+- Create a new shipping rule and give it a name

 Test this rule on the frontend by adding a “Light” and a “Bulky” product to the cart and requesting a shipping rate.
 The “Next Day” method will not be displayed.

-The carrier rule required for the “Free Shipping” method is very similar to the “Next Day” carrier rule.
+The shipping rule required for the “Free Shipping” method is very similar to the “Next Day” shipping rule.
 You can use the duplicate button on that carrie rule to copy the rule.
 Instead of selecting “Next Day” from the applicable methods, select the “Free Shipping” method and, in the includes one or more of these groups, select “Light” and “Bulky”.

 Due to the simplicity of the above scenario it is possible to use the restrictions on the shipping group settings to restrict the available shipping methods.
 However, this is a more definitive approach to the configuration and can cause conflicts if not careful.